Hector Craig

 Hector Craig (1775 – January 31, 1842) was an American manufacturer and politician from New York.
 He served two non-consecutive terms in the U.S. House of Representatives from 1823 to 1825, and from 1829 to 1830.

 Life

 Born in Paisley, Scotland in the Kingdom of Great Britain, he was the son of James Craig.
-Craig came to the United States in 1790 and settled with his family in Orange County, NY.
+Craig came to the United States in 1790 and settled with his family in Orange County, New York.
 James Craig founded the hamlet of Craigville in the Town of Blooming Grove, and built a paper mill.
 Hector Craig later built a grist mill and a saw mill.

 In 1797, he married Sarah Chandler, and their daughter was Sarah Agnes Craig who married in 1828 William F. Havemeyer, later three times Mayor of New York City.

 Congress

 Hector Craig was elected as a Jacksonian Democratic-Republican to the 18th United States Congress, holding office from March 4, 1823, to March 3, 1825.

 He was elected again as a Jacksonian to the 21st United States Congress, holding office from March 4, 1829, to July 12, 1830, when he resigned.